Sun Belt

-The Sun Belt is a region of the United States generally considered stretching across the Southeast and Southwest.
+The Sun Belt is a region of the United States generally considered to stretch across the Southeast and Southwest.
 Another rough definition of the region is the area south of the Parallel 36°30′ north.
-Several climates can be found in the region—desert/semi-desert (Eastern California, Nevada, Arizona, New Mexico, Utah, and West Texas), Mediterranean (California), humid subtropical (Alabama, Mississippi, Louisiana, Florida, Georgia, South Carolina, North Carolina, Arkansas,Tennessee and Texas), and tropical (South Florida).
+Several climates can be found in the region—desert/semi-desert (Eastern California, Nevada, Arizona, New Mexico, Utah, and West Texas), Mediterranean (California), humid subtropical (Alabama, Mississippi, Louisiana, Florida, Georgia, South Carolina, North Carolina, Arkansas, Tennessee and Texas), and tropical (South Florida).

 The Sun Belt has seen substantial population growth post-World War II from an influx of people seeking a warm and sunny climate, a surge in retiring baby boomers, and growing economic opportunities.
 The advent of air conditioning created more comfortable summer conditions and allowed more manufacturing and industry to locate in the Sun Belt.
-Since much of the construction in the Sun Belt is new or recent, housing styles and design are often modern and open.
-Recreational opportunities in the Sun Belt are often not tied strictly to one season, and many tourist and resort cities in the region support a tourist industry all year.
+Because much of the construction in the Sun Belt is new or recent, housing styles and design are often modern and open.
+Recreational opportunities in the Sun Belt are not typically tied strictly to one season, and many tourist and resort cities in the region support a tourist industry year-round.

 Migration

-Of the 15 fastest-growing cities in the U.S., 12 are located in the Sun Belt as of 2023.
+Of cities with a population greater than 20,000 residents from July 2024 to July 2025, 10 of the top 15 fastest growing as a percentage of population and 11 of the top 15 in terms of largest numeric increase were located in the Sun Belt.
 Additionally, 86 percent of the top 50 zip codes that saw the largest increases in new residents since the start of the COVID-19 pandemic were in Texas, Florida, and Arizona.
 The traditional explanations for the growth are increasing productivity in the South and West and increasing demand for Sun Belt amenities, especially its pleasant weather.
 Job decline in the Rust Belt, along with rising cost of living in several Northeastern states, is another major reason for migration.